Gratheon/website/about/products/📱Web-app/📱Web-app.md

 - Open a specific frame, click "upload frame photo"
 - Wait for backend to process
 - Receive AI-assisted data analytics about his apiary.
+### Sending weight telemetry from IoT sensors
+- Generate API token in Account settings
+- Power on IoT sensors device, follow Docs to connect it to WiFi

 ### Streaming entrance video
 - Setup entrance video camera to stream video